je2dz/VB-Active-Directory/README.md

 ## Introduction

 For this project, VMware was utilized to create an integrated environment that consisted of a Windows Server 2019 Virtual Machine (VM) serving as the Domain Controller (DC) with Active Directory (AD) service.
 A custom PowerShell script was then executed to populate AD with approximately 1000 fictional users.
 I then created the following VMs:  Windows 10 Pro, Ubuntu 22.04.4, and Ubuntu 23.10.1.
 The VMs were then integrated into the AD domain to create a centralized management system for user accounts, computers, and other network resources.
+Initially Virtual Box was utilized with success and later VMware was used to confirm the ability to reproduce in another environment and test a new release of Ubuntu.

 <br />